How to Write a Winning Graduate School Personal Statement

 A solid personal statement can make or break your acceptance into graduate school.
 In this guide, we cover what should and shouldn’t be included in your personal statement, some important tips to consider when writing your personal statement, and additional resources to help you with the process.

 Imagine that an admissions committee is looking at you and another candidate with similar coursework and extracurriculars.
 You both would be a great fit for the program, but there’s only one spot left.
 How does the committee decide who to accept?
 Often, it’s by looking at the personal statement.
-If your statement is generic, they may pass you over for the other candidate.
-If you write a stand-out personal statement, your application will be memorable and you’ll get the spot.
+They may pass you over for the other candidate if your statement is generic.
+If you write a stand-out personal statement, though, your application will be memorable and you’ll get the spot.

 A solid personal statement constructs a narrative of your academic and professional history and shows the admissions counselors how you’d fit into the program.
 It’s no easy task, but with this guide you’ll be equipped to write a personal statement that showcases your expertise and passion.
-We’ll cover what you should and shouldn’t include, important tips to consider when writing your statement, and additional resources to help you throughout the process.
+We’ll cover content that you should and shouldn’t include, provide important tips to consider when writing your statement, and show you additional resources to help you throughout the process.

 What is a Graduate School Personal Statement?

 While you probably know that your graduate school applications require a personal statement, you may still be wondering exactly what it should say.
 Basically, a personal statement is a short essay that uses your previous experiences to explain why you’re a good fit for the program.
 The personal statement is all about you and why you’re interested in a specific graduate school.
-For many people writing about themselves doesn’t come easily, but when you understand what to cover and what to avoid the process is easier.
+Writing about yourself doesn’t come easily for some people, but the process is easier when you understand what to cover and what to avoid.
 You’ll also want to keep in mind what schools look for and the purpose of the personal statement to make sure yours meets the mark.

 What is the purpose of a personal statement?